shapeoko/Docs/content/index.md

 ##Carriages
 [Goto the Instructions](carriages.html)

 This is the most labor intensive part of the assembly.
 You will be assembling 3 motor mount plates.
+Please note that before beginning this section you must decide which wiring option you will use.

 ![exploded view of carriage](tPictures/so_motor_mount_carriages_parts_4.jpg)